Frequently Asked Questions

 The UCCS writing portfolio consists of at least 2,000 words of student writing across at least TWO, but up to THREE papers.
 All types of writing that you have completed for your courses, including lab reports, memos, proposals, reading responses, treatment plans, narratives, etc., are acceptable types of writing for the portfolio.

-All UCCS undergraduates are required to submit a writing portfolio OR take either ENGL 3010 or ENGL 3080.
+All UCCS undergraduates are required to submit a writing portfolio OR take either ENGL 3010 or TCID 3080.
 Students who already hold Bachelor's degrees are exempt from the portfolio requirement.How do I submit a writing portfolio?

 How do I submit a writing portfolio?